gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 ### Windows

-In Windows you'd be pretty used to seeing a concept of a version number, it is supported by a layer of the operating system.
+In Windows a concept of a version number is supported by a layer of the operating system.
 Version numbers are embedded into all binary executable files, and can be seen when hovering over EXE/DLL in Windows Explorer, or when viewing Properties.
 In fact, any file that can have "resources" can have a version, since it is stored in the [VERSIONINFO][verinfo] resource.

 It uses the common format we're all used to: **`major.minor.build.revision`** (e.g. "1.2.360.0").
 It is important to note that each number is limited to 16-bit, and so cannot exceed 65535.
 This has certain implications on what we can represent with these numbers.

-Note that label for these numbers are not strictly defined - they are simple 4 short integers.
+Note that a label for these numbers is not strictly defined - they are simple 4 short integers.
 The first two are referred to as **major** and **minor** pretty unanimously.
 The last two is where we see some variation, depending on the versioning scheme.

 This version is most prominently used during the Windows Update process, which utilizes Windows Installer (MSI) technology to update various parts of the system.
-Essentially, Windows Installer follows [certain rules][msifv] to determine whether the update it is installing is newer than what's already installer.
+Essentially, Windows Installer follows [certain rules][msifv] to determine whether the update it is installing is newer than what's already installed.
 If the version is greater, then it's ok to update.

 ### .NET

 Naturally this concept flows to the .NET Framework, which was built around many existing Windows concepts.
-Thus we have the [`Version` class][verclass], which follows the 4 integer paradigm.
+We have the [`Version` class][verclass], which follows the 4 integer paradigm.
 We can also define `AssemblyVersionAttribute` and `AssemblyFileVersionAttribute`, which specify an assembly version and Windows version resource respectively.

 In .NET, assembly version exists separately from the underlying Windows `VERSIONINFO`-based version, which is what you see in Windows Explorer (or file Properties).
 It forms part of the assembly strong name, and is used exclusively by the .NET Framework when resolving assemblies.
-The two versions, assembly version and Windows file version, **can be different** - but more often they are the same, as it is much less confusing.
+The two - assembly version and Windows file version - **can be different**, but more often they are the same to avoid confusion.

 .NET uses version for **dependency tracking**, i.e. noting the versions of assemblies being referenced, thus making it obvious when an update breaks compatibility for application that depend on a particular library.
 This is a step forward from native Windows file version, which was only used during the update process, and not when referencing a library, leading to the infamous [**"DLL Hell"**][dllhell].